dfelinto/blender-manual/manual/grease_pencil/modifiers/modify/time_offset.rst

 Custom Range
 ------------

-When enabled, uses a custom range of frames.
+When enabled, the animation playback is restricted only to a frame range.

 Frame Start/End
    Sets the range start and end frames.